AuthorOfTheSurf/KobraScript/README.md

     say("Kobra!")                                           console.log("Kobra!");

 #### Variable Declarations
 In KobraScript, variable declarations are simplified to one character: `$`.
+Also: no semicolons, ever.

     $ name = "Samson"                                       var name = "Samson";